 Take ownership and lead yourself through the transition process.
 There are dozens of services out there, ready to help you.
 Know your core values and get connected with the right one.
 Do your research, talk to peers or mentors, pick one service and run with it.
 Being in charge of transition as much as you can be will ensure you end up on the positive side of the statistics.
 Share these values with your family and move forward together.
 If a company or profession doesn’t meet your core values, don’t work for them, period.
 Yes, that last statement includes the U.S. military.

 The Three Questions and the Three R’s are not a panacea but they are a better way forward.
 There will be moments when you miss the team room, the deployments, your comrades-in-arms.
 You may hang your head and cry as yearly anniversaries mark the death of close friends.
-You will miss going to range and training hard in arduous conditions.
+You will miss going to the range and training hard in arduous conditions.
 Acknowledge your pain and move forward with it.
 It is real, genuine, and most of all it is yours.
 No one can take it away from you.
-Your resilience will be strengthened through knowing your new team is made up of strong individuals who match your core values.
+Your resilience will be strengthened by knowing your new team is made up of strong individuals who match your core values.
 You may not be as proud as when you wore a uniform, but you will still be proud to state your new profession.
 Kinship with your co-workers will develop.
 You will be at peace with yourself.